uclcrypto/spook-masked-hardware/README.md

 </div>

 The specific (and quite difficult) architure of a `MSKspook_sbox` instance is shown next.
 The labels used directly reflect the related HDL code.
-Each color used represent a level in the pipeline.
+Each color represents a level in the pipeline.
 A specificity is to be noted for the AND gates: these are implemented with one pipeline level and two different latencies for the inputs.
 More especially, the inputs are expected to enter the core at two successive clock cycles.
 Denoting these cycles c<sub>0</sub> and c<sub>1</sub>, the gate is